pinotsislab/rsfMRI-PEB/README.md

-# code for the DCM and PEB analysis for the resting state fMRI data
+# code for the DCM and PEB analysis of resting state fMRI data

 Paper currently in preparation.
 Useful reference: